PHP Login Form with Remember-Me using Cookie and Session

 </form>

-Check the value for email id, if the cookie for the "email" exist, if exists then assign cookie value in the email field.
-Similarly, for the checkbox, check if the cookie for "remember" exists, if exists, then checkbox is checked.
+Check the value for the email id if the cookie for the "email" exists.
+If exists then assign the cookie value in the email field.
+Similarly, for the checkbox, check if the cookie for "remember" exists, if exists, then the checkbox is checked.

 Now we will add code for logout.php as below: